Overview

 Program Objectives

-The goal of the MS in CTS program is to prepare health professionals to become competent in the methodological foundations and conduct of clinical and translational research.
+The goal of the Certificate in CTS program is to prepare health professionals to become competent in the methodological foundations and conduct of clinical and translational research.

 Participants will develop competencies related to principles of qualitative research methods, quantitative research methods, clinical and translational research process and design, informatics, effective oral and written communication, human research ethics and responsible conduct of research, cultural competency, research management, and professionalism and career development.